Twelve Poisonous House Plants and Their Health Effects

 Daffodils and Narcissus

 Daffodil bulbs contain calcium oxalate crystals and a toxic alkaloid called lycorine.
-Eating bulb tissue can cause mouth and throat irritation, stomach upset, nausea, vomiting and diarrhea.
+Eating bulb tissue can cause mouth and throat irritation, stomach upset, nausea, vomiting, and diarrhea.
 In addition, people who handle daffodil bulbs may develop dermatitis.
-This is a condition in which the skin becomes inflamed, red and itchy.
+This is a condition in which the skin becomes inflamed, red, and itchy.

 Daffodil bulbs are sometimes mistaken for edible bulbs, such as onions.
 An instance of this mistaken identity occurred in an English elementary school in 2009.
 Onion bulbs were collected from a school garden to add to soup that the children were making.
-Somehow daffodil bulbs became mixed with the onion bulbs.
+Somehow a daffodil bulb became mixed with the onion bulbs.
 Twelve children developed stomach cramps and vomiting after eating the soup and were taken to hospital.
 They all recovered, however.